Patricia Montandon: Personal life and death

+Montandon died on December 21, 2025, at the age of 96, at her home in Palm Desert.

 Awards and honors

 Montandon was nominated for a Nobel Peace Prize three successive years and received the UN Peace Messenger award in 1987.

-In 2014, Dr. Jitu Rajgor founded a women’s health facility in Montandon's honor at his clinic in Ahmedabad, India.
+In 2014, Jitu Rajgor founded a women's health facility in Montandon's honor at his clinic in Ahmedabad, India.